CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-overview.md

 * Add tenantName in ObjectMeta type.
 * Modify bearer authenticator to extract tenant information.
 * Modify RBAC authorizer to check cross-tenant access, and skip clusterRoles not in the tenant scope.
-* API Discovery: return different resource G/V/K for the specific user
+* API Discovery: return different resource G/V/K for different tenants as they may have installed different CRDs.
-* API Discovery: not return unavailable resource G/V/K like nodes, daemonSets
+* API Discovery: do not return prohibited resources like nodes or daemonSets for non-system tenants.
-* API Access: validate if the specified resources G/V/K is available for the given user
+* API Access: validate if the specified resources G/V/K is available a given tenant.

 ### Scheduler
 * Use tenant.ALL to list/watch all resources.